ChristophKarlHeck/serial-data-logger-phyto-node/README.md

-# Serial Data Logger for Phyto Node Classifier
+# Serial Data Logger for Phyto Node

 `serial-data-logger` is a Python-based tool for reading, processing, and exporting serial data transmitted via a serial port.
 It decodes structured data using the FlatBuffers serialization library, converts raw byte measurements into analog voltages, and exports the results to JSON or CSV formats.